MRVIT-Engineering/nestjs-typeorm-filters/README.md

 - **FilteringParams**: Validate and parse filter query parameters into structured filter conditions for TypeORM queries.
 - **SortingParams**: Validate and parse sort query parameters into a sorting configuration for TypeORM queries.
+- **PaginationParams**: Validate and parse pagination parameters to handle offset-based pagination.
 - Built-in validation to ensure only whitelisted properties are used for filtering/sorting.
   Throws BadRequestException on invalid input.